Effective date: May 13, 2020

 Like most other companies, Convoso collects, receives and has access to information about and related to quite a few groups, including site visitors, Convoso Services users, job applicants, employees, independent contractors or vendors, potential customers and even those people who provide us with their information (such as people who give us business cards).
 We explain the information in more detail below.

 Non-personal Information.
-When you visit the Convoso Site, we collect non-personal information, which is information about things like your IP address, browser and operating system.
+When you visit the Convoso Site, we collect non-personal information, which is information about things like IP address (in situations where we cannot reasonably link the IP address to you), browser and operating system.
 This is done through “cookies,” which are small files with unique ID numbers to simplify your logging in and staying logged into a website and using services there, such as the Convoso Site and the Convoso Services.
 Our cookies do not allow us to learn your real name and address.
 We explain below how you can change that process.

 Personal Information.
 We receive more detailed personally-identifiable information from you when you request a demo, register to use the Convoso Services, authorize payment, sign up for a newsletter or seek technical support.
 We also receive detailed personal information when you apply for a job or you become an employee or you are an independent contractor or a vendor.
-Our customers will also upload personal information about other persons but our access to such personal information is limited to technical issues where our access would be incidental to tasks like fixing a software bug.
+Our customers will also upload personal information about other persons.
 We describe the personal information we have—and have collected—in the past 12 months below.

 Advertising Information.
 Some information created by cookies involves how users such as you navigate the Convoso Site.
 That information is also used by third party services we use such as Google search and display advertising services.
 We use Google’s remarketing feature, through the Google Display Network, to inform, optimize and serve relevant and useful ads based on past visits to our website.
 This service enables us to modify ads presented based on that information.
-This requires the use of first-party cookies, and third-party cookies placed on our Convoso Site.
+This requires the use of first-party cookies and third-party cookies placed on our Convoso Site.
 Those services do not enable us to identify you.
-You can change your browser setting, as described below.
+You can change your browser settings to limit cookies, as described below.

 What Are the Sources of Personal Information?